discluster/roadmap/README.md

 ## Prerequisites

 In terms of hosting capability, Discluster can run on a single machine or many machines.
-The minimum amount of processes it will spam is 3 - one MASTER, one CONTROL and one cluster.
+The minimum amount of processes it requires to operate is 3 - one MASTER, one CONTROL and one cluster.
 Discluster will be written almost exclusively in TypeScript, so running Discluster will require TypeScript.
 The only other required dependencies should be `ws` and `node-fetch` (for requesting recommended shards), subject to change.

 ## Current Status